admb-project/admb/INSTALL.md

 **MacOS**

-[_Recommended_] To install using dmg file, read the [QuickStartADMBTerminal](docs/install/QuickStartADMBTerminal.md).
+_Recommended_ &mdash; To install using dmg file, read the [QuickStartADMBTerminal](docs/install/QuickStartADMBTerminal.md).

-To install using zip file for command line only, read the [QuickStart](docs/install/QuickStartMacOSZip.md).
+To install using zip file for command line only, read the [QuickStartMacOSZip](docs/install/QuickStartMacOSZip.md).

 **Unix**